-IELTS might not have a specific test with respect to vocabulary but in turn it is used to assess every other skill in the exam.
-When attempting the skills reading, listening, writing and speaking we have to make use of different words with proper pronunciation and spellings.
+The IELTS test might not have a specific test with respect to vocabulary words but in turn, it is used to assess every other skill in the exam.
+When attempting the skills reading, listening, writing and speaking tests you have to make use of different words with proper pronunciation and spellings.

 And importantly when it comes to speaking and writing around 20 – 30% points are based on your vocabulary.
 This reason alone is enough for you to start preparing a rich vocabulary that can help you improve your band score.

 How to increase your vocabulary words for IELTS?

 1 .
 Look up Words You Don’t Know

 Many would advise you to read books, magazines and watch shows to learn new words but at the same time it is equally important to look up for the academic words you don’t know.
 Many have the habit to leave difficult and new words thinking that those won’t be required in our life or exam.
 But make a habit of looking up for vocabulary words that you don’t know about, either it being a difficult one to read, spell or write as well.

 The above word might seem strange for someone who might be looking at it for the first time, but using such sophisticated words can earn you a good impression.

 - Meaning – Demonstration of cleverness, mental agility

 - Sentence – Rajit deserved the award because he showed great funambulism with the project he finished.